norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 I feel I'll tell a very similar story of Software/Data/DevOps (et al) Engineering in the not-to-distant future.
 A slow-burning period of unsustainable gluttony followed immediately by a devastating correction.
 Then a moment of opportunity, mistaken by most to be a return of "the good times", and finally, a long plunge into sensible reality.
 This is a common narrative right now, and I'll only touch on the first two parts (the past decadence and the inevitable correction) enough to set the stage.
 What I think matters today, and the heart of this writing, is a dissection of that critical window of opportunity.

 #### It was the best of times
 We all know the stories.
 (M/F)AANG employees outraged that their favorite cereal is no longer stocked at the closest snack station during company all-hands.
 CompSci grads dumbfounded that their first job would expect a five-day work week.
-We also know the much more mundane but no less gluttonous signs of the last decade of
+But there is the more mundane but no less tell-tale evidence of a decade of unsustainable bousquise
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY2MjE3MTI0NSwyMjA2MDI4NCwtOTcxMD
+eyJoaXN0b3J5IjpbLTM0ODU0MzkxNiwyMjA2MDI4NCwtOTcxMD
 Y5MjYwLDIwMzk2MDQ3MzcsNzM1MzE5MzU0LDEyNjEyMjQyOCw5
 NzMxNTMxNzksLTE4MjYzMDkxMzMsLTExOTQ0NjQ3MzUsMTkxMD
 A5NDUyNCwtMTAyNDkwNzIwNywtMjAwNjkyMDU5OCwxNjAzNTE5